SMS CX Shouldn't Be NoReply

 Here’s the thing about frictionless returns: they don’t teach you anything.

 A customer returns something.
 You get a dropdown: “Didn’t fit.”
 Maybe “Changed my mind.”
 That’s it.
-No nuance.
-No signal you can act on.
-No way to improve the experience upstream.
+No nuance, no signal you can act on.

 Traditional support data is the same.
-It only shows you the extremes.
-You hear from the angriest customers, the ones motivated enough to fight through to a human.
-You hear from the happiest, the ones who leave reviews.
-But the middle?
+It only shows you the extremes: the angriest customers (the ones motivated enough to fight through to a human) and the happiest (the ones who leave reviews).
 The middle stays silent.
 And the middle is where most of your product truth lives.

 Two-way SMS pulls the middle into the conversation.

 The cost of saying something drops to almost nothing.
 A customer doesn’t have to decide “Is this worth opening a ticket?”
-They just reply.
-And when they reply, you learn:
+She just replies.
+And when she replies, you learn: which SKUs create confusion (not just which ones break), which product photos are misleading, which size guidance is missing, which packaging detail creates a bad first impression.

 Timing, not volume

 This is about one thread.
-One durable, trusted thread that customers can use when they need it.
-A thread that starts at delivery, because that’s when uncertainty begins, and stays alive because replying actually works.
+One durable, trusted thread that starts at delivery (because that’s when uncertainty begins) and stays alive because replying actually works.

 Zendesk’s data backs this up: 72% of customers want immediate service.
 Customers are 2.4x more likely to stick with a brand when problems are solved quickly.
 And 64% will spend more if you resolve issues where they already are.